 |Spring Wheat Irrigated

-Please make sure you are a member in good standing of a recognized state wheat grower association (or NAWG if from a state without a recognized state wheat grower association) before completing and submitting the NWYC Entry Form.
+You must be a member in good standing of a recognized state wheat grower association (or NAWG if from a state without a state wheat grower association) before completing and submitting the NWYC Entry Form.
 All NWYC Entry and Harvest Report Forms, entry payments and weigh tickets must be submitted electronically.
 NO PAPER ENTRY AND HARVEST FORMS OR CHECKS WILL BE ACCEPTED.
 Please read all National Wheat Yield Contest Rules and Procedures located on this registration - log in page before submitting your entry form and payment.
 There will be no entry payment refunds.
 Thanks for your interest in the NWYC and good luck!

 If you have any questions about the Contest Rules and processes, you can reach me through email or phone.